kandersolar/pvlib-python/paper/2023/paper.md

 The project also benefits from online infrastructure generously provided free of charge, including GitHub (code development and automated testing) and ReadTheDocs.org (documentation building and hosting).

+This work was supported by the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy (EERE) under the Solar Energy Technologies Office Award Number 38267.
+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology & Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.
+This paper describes objective technical results and analysis.
+Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.

 # NOTES/TODO